the-heap/Emojions/README.md

 **Client**

+`Client` is a bit of a tricky name (I probably could have named this better, but let's stick with it for now).
+The client is a small web app.
+The goal of the client is to _provide a place for a user to go to a page and **customize** the emojis they want to show up when they **use the snippet**. example: you run a blog and at the bottom of it you want an emojion bar with `👔🐦🐯🎩` at the bottom.
+The client provides a web interface that will **generate an instance of the snippet** or a user to implement.

 1. [Install Elm](https://guide.elm-lang.org/install.html) (follow this entire guide if you can!)
 2. Go into your terminal and navigate to the folder `./client` in this repo.
 3. Run: `elm reactor`.
 4. Go to `localhost:8000`.
 Elm should download whatever packages you need to run the project.
 5. Using elm reactor you can navigate our app.
 I recommend clicking on the main entry point, which should be `main.elm`.

 **Api**